knutley/green_policy_response/README.md

 - United Kingdom (filtered dataset already available)
 - New Zealand (pending)

-Filtering is handled by `src/filter_speeches.R` using parallel processing for performance.
+Filtering is handled by `src/filter_speeches.R` using sequential processing with progress tracking.
 This reduces over 1 million rows to ~148k in the UK dataset.

 > Run via:
 > ```bash